 We believe that running a business is actually an opportunity to do good.
 We think ‘good’ simply means making a positive difference to people’s lives – now, and for future generations.
 It’s really about looking at everything we do through the lens of social responsibility.

 For starters, the eco-conscious can sleep easy here.
 This little piece of Norfolk’s history couldn’t be more energy-efficient today.
 No gas is used, only biofuel, wood or electricity, even in the kitchen.
 Unusually, heating and hot water runs entirely on biofuel pellets.
-Low energy LED lighting is fitted throughout.
-The pool’s heat exchange air circulation system regulates the air without pumping heat into the atmosphere.
-And you’ll be drifting off in bedding made from eucalyptus fibre that requires ten times less water than cotton to grow, with a surprisingly fluffy recycled fill.
+Low energy LED lighting is fitted throughout, and the pool’s heat exchange air circulation system regulates the air without pumping heat into the atmosphere.

 With an abundance of growers and producers in Norfolk, we don’t rack up many food miles, but we also work with suppliers to further reduce our environmental impact.
 Take the Norwich distillery, for example, working on ways to deliver our spirits in vats (what’s not to like?) so that we can decant into our own reusable glass bottles.

 But what of responsibility beyond being ‘green’?
-As well as championing local suppliers, so far we’ve created 13 permanent new jobs locally, with more planned for unemployed young people currently reliant on Universal Credit as a result of COVID-19.
-We’re committed to creating opportunity for our community, in a culture where people of all backgrounds can thrive.
-Just as protecting the natural environment will have a positive impact on people’s lives, so too will supporting local livelihoods and kick-starting careers that turn lives around.
+As well as championing local suppliers, we’ve built a team of 50 local people, each working in a way that suits their lifestyle and desire for a healthy work-life balance.
+We’re committed to creating opportunity for our community, in a culture where people of all backgrounds can thrive - one that challenges the tired assumption that service and subservience are the same thing.
+Just as protecting the natural environment will have a positive impact on people’s lives, so too will supporting local livelihoods with fair pay and conditions, and kick-starting careers that turn lives around.